corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 There is an example configuration in the `resources` directory.

-This configuration contains the signing key that should be used for NetMap/NetParams signing.
+This configuration contains the signing key that should be used for Network Map / Network Parameters signing.
 The configuration is parsed as a Signing Service configuration for the sake of simplicity, so it contains some placeholder data.

 The plug-in can use HSM signing too, not just local signing -